 New app targets misuse of mobility parks

-A world-first app has been launched in Christchurch, which allows people to report drivers misusing mobility parking spaces.
+A world-first app is now live in Christchurch and Wellington.
+It allows people to report drivers misusing mobility parking spaces.

-CCS Disability Action says Access Aware connects people directly with Christchurch City Council’s Parking Enforcement Teams, in real time.
+CCS Disability Action says Access Aware connects people directly with Christchurch and Wellington City Council’s Parking Enforcement Teams, in real time.

 CCS Disability Action says it will prove life-changing for people with access issues.